 Direct train from Prague to Slovakia are operated by both public companies (České dráhy, Železnice Slovenskej republiky) and private companies (Regiojet / Student Agency, Leo).

 Prague to Bratislava: Prague to Bratislava is one of the busiest routes connecting two capitals in Europe.
-It is also probably the most convenient way to travel between these two cities as there are trains leaving almost every 2 hours, on a direct ride of 4 hours.
+It is also probably the most convenient way to travel between these two cities.
+There are usually trains leaving almost every 2 hours, on a direct ride of 4 hours.

 It is also possible to catch the Prague – Bratislava leg of the Berlin – Budapest train but it is not advisable since it leaves Prague late in the and arrives in Bratislava too early.